-Dynamometers can test water turbine drivetrains by replacing the rotor and blades of a turbine with a powerful motor.
-NREL's dynamometer test facilities can validate new drivetrain designs and test a variety of components and subsystems—including generators, gearboxes, mechanical or electro-dynamic brakes, power electronics, control systems, and software.
-Manufacturers and design engineers can use our facilities to study system performance and the integration of generators and power electronics with the electric grid, to perform accelerated lifetime testing, and to develop software.
+Dynamometers can validate wave and water power take-off (PTO) systems over capacity ratings from 1 kW to 5 MW by replacing the power of the water with a controllable, electric motor.
+NREL's dynamometer research facilities can evaluate new PTO designs and assess a variety of components and subsystems—including generators, gearboxes, mechanical or electro-dynamic brakes, power electronics, control systems, and software.
+Manufacturers and design engineers can use our facilities to study PTO system performance and the integration of generators and power electronics with the electric grid, perform accelerated lifetime certification, and develop software.

 Overall capabilities include the ability to:

-- Perform steady-state testing to determine a turbine's power curve
+- Perform steady-state evaluation to determine a PTO's power curve

-- Conduct highly accelerated tests in which the turbine is intentionally overloaded to determine its useful operating lifetime
+- Conduct highly accelerated assessments in which the PTO is intentionally overloaded to determine its useful operating lifetime

-- Connect to the controllable grid interface so that researchers can better understand how turbines react to grid disturbances.
+- Connect to the controllable grid interface so that researchers can better understand how PTOs react to grid disturbances.

-When it comes to testing drivetrains, one size does not fit all.
-NREL has three dynamometers of varying sizes to offer flexibility to their partners.
+When evaluating PTOs, one size does not fit all.
+NREL has three dynamometers of varying sizes to offer flexibility to its partners.